 Developing hypotheses for testing at project launch

-Third, it’s important to collaborate with the client on an on-going basis to ensure that any time spent on analysis follows the research objectives proposed at project launch.
+Third, it’s important to collaborate with the client on an ongoing basis to ensure that any time spent on analysis follows the research objectives proposed at the project launch.
 We developed a set of hypotheses that are based on the objectives.